History of the National Rugby League: 2006: A unique year

 The 2006 National Rugby League season kicked off on Friday, 10 March, between defending premiers Wests Tigers and early favourites St George Illawarra Dragons at Telstra Stadium.

 Melbourne, after leading the competition for most of the season, comfortably claimed the minor premiership, with the Bulldogs, Brisbane, and Newcastle making up the top four.
 Manly, St George Illawarra, Canberra and Parramatta took places five to eight.

 The 2006 NRL Grand Final won by the Brisbane Broncos over the Melbourne Storm, 15–8.
 The matchup was a significant milestone in the history of the NRL, as two interstate teams (teams not from New South Wales, the perceived "heartland" of the NRL) contested the grand final for the first time ever.

-The game itself once again enjoyed immense support, with more record TV ratings, particularly capturing Melbourne on Grand Final night.
-Crowds were down on 2005, however were better than any other year prior to that.

 2007: Expansion once more

 The 2007 NRL Season kicked off on Friday 16 March 2007 with eight games each round.
 Monday night football returned during the 2007 season, the first match saw the Sydney Roosters go down to the South Sydney Rabbitohs 18–6 on 19 March 2007.
 The opening round also saw two matches at Brisbane's Suncorp Stadium, the first featuring reigning champions Brisbane against fellow Queensland side the Cowboys, while the second match featured the new club, the Gold Coast Titans.
 The finals series was contested over a period of four weeks, culminating with the NRL Grand Final held on Sunday 30 September 2007 where Melbourne beat Manly 34–8.

 Another change from the previous season included a reduction in the number of byes per team in the season.
 With an odd number of teams contesting between 2002 and 2006, the draw meant that at least one team would have to have a bye each weekend.
 With the inclusion of the 16th team for the 2007 season, the National Rugby League had the option of reverting to back to the system used between 2000 and 2001 where every team played each round.
 This system was not used however, but rather teams were given just a single bye during the year, grouped in periods that assisted clubs around the representative fixtures.

 Following the 2011 season, the newly formed independent Australian Rugby League Commission took over control of the NRL.

 A 2013 report conducted by Brand Finance valued the Penrith Panthers club at $46.2m, the highest of any Australian sporting brand, while the Brisbane Broncos had the highest brand equity.